e11bio/volara/docs/source/tutorial.rst

                 plt.imshow(data.transpose(1, 2, 0), cmap=cmap)
         plt.show()

-In this tutorial we will be demonstraiting the usefulness of this library for processing large image data in the context of instance segmentation.
+In this tutorial, we will demonstrate the usefulness of this library for processing large image data in the context of instance segmentation.
-Since training a model is out of scope for this tutorial, we will be using a some fairly simple data.
+Since training a model is out of scope for this tutorial, we will be using some fairly simple data.

 A 2D slice of the data we are working with is shown below.